Alapan18/Alapan18/README.md

-- 👀 I’m interested in software dev(android)
+- 👀 I’m interested in AI Model Development & Reasearch

 - 💞️ I'm a Software Engineer and Cybersecurity Professional